California Psalms

 by stove heat in a cabin, he takes his feet without much ceremony.

-4 Have him look around!
+4 He ought to look around!

-rigorously rub his eyes!
+rub the must out of his eyes!

-muffle lashing tongues.
+muffle scolding tongues.

 8 But the golden shade of blessed Fujiyama, and mountains singing under stars,